Design of steel footbridges

 Stairs and ramps

 Where access is required from a lower level, stairs and ramps must be provided.
 Stairs are only suitable for able pedestrians and it is general policy to provide ramps where possible.
-Such ramps should ideally be no steeper than 1 in 20, though gradients of up to 1 in 12 may be used for straight ramps where space is limited.
+Such ramps should ideally be no steeper than 1 in 20, though gradients of up to 1 in 12 may be used in cases of extreme difficulty.

 A single straight ramp can be used where space and the desired access route permit.
 If the gradient is steeper than 1 in 20, the ramp should have intermediate landings (i.e. it should be a series of ramps with horizontal sections between).
 Ramps are often arranged in scissor fashion (i.e. with a 180° change of direction at an intermediate landing).